ItsAnderElias/Irani-Django-Site/README.md

 Corporate website, these websites aim to provide information about the company, its services, products, mission, values ​​and contact, functioning as a digital showcase of the organization.
 ## Features

-- System for requesting a quote..=
+- System for requesting a quote.
 - Responsive website.
 - Whatsapp Redirection
 - Cross platform.